jpartain89/Software-Install-Guides/docs/extras/random-ansible-snippets.rst

 Random Ansible Snippets
 =================================

-My `Pass a List <pass_a_list>`_ snippet is probably the one reason I come back to my own docs site more than anything else, finding myself constantly forgetting how to properly pass a random list of objects - like a string of apps to install, on a whim of testing, across all three of my pi's at once - to ansible's CLI setup.
+My :ref:`pass_a_list` snippet is probably the one reason I come back to my own docs site more than anything else, finding myself constantly forgetting how to properly pass a random list of objects - like a string of apps to install, on a whim of testing, across all three of my pi's at once - to ansible's CLI setup.
 As what I'll be doing isn't quite enough to facilitate a full play, as its not even tested yet!

 ---------------------------
 Ansible CLI - Basic Example